This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 Additional CSS.
 Additional CSS styles can be added here

 Global -> Buttons.
 Set the colors for the primary button/theme button.

 Global -> Scroll To Top.
 Set and style the scroll to top button, it is typically positioned at the bottom right of a website.

 There are many other settings that you can play around.
 And these are the important settings that you need to set for a website to work perfectly.

 It is your time to do your theme configuration.

-After configuring for your theme, you probably need to explore the importance of plugins that give your website additional functionalities.
+After configuring your theme, you probably need to explore the importance of plugins that give your website additional functionalities.